 Candles are excellent to make bad smells disappear, and it's a lot less artificial than sprays.
 You can also provide a lighter, a few sticks of incense, and an incense holder.

 Reed diffusers also subtly enhance a room's smell without needing to light or spray them.
 Just put your reed bottle somewhere hard to reach, since the oil can be toxic to the skin.

 Because it is used less often, the guest bath may not have been decorated to the same extent as the other rooms in your home.
 To create a more warm, welcoming space, add a few decorations before your guests arrive.
 One idea: add a tray, set up a few candles, decorative items, and bottles to create a pretty display.
 Don't forget to leave a matchbook nearby should they want to light a candle during their stay.Continue to 9 of 10 below.

 One of the nicest luxuries in hotels is a soft, warm, plush bathrobe and matching slippers.
 Keep your guests warm by leaving a fresh robe on a hook in the bathroom with a soft pair of slippers.
 Bonus: provide a towel heater so your guests can warm it up while they shower or bathe.

 That way, they won't have to scurry around the house wrapped in a wet towel, and their feet won't get cold as they walk to and from their room.

 10 of 10

 Leave a Personal Note

-If you really want to impress your guests, leave a small, personal note on a beautiful card, maybe among the items on your vignette, or on top of the stack of towels.
+If you really want to impress your guests, leave a short, personal note on a beautiful card, perhaps among the items on your vignette or on top of the stack of towels.